Xylophone and Marimba Building E-Books from Jim McCarthy

 Your e-book features 131 Photos and diagrams showing you every step of the process in meticulous detail - nothing is left for you to "guess" - As much as possible I have included every piece of information you need.

-Part 2 - A 45 Minute Video showing you how to tune a bar, including fine tuning of the harmonics
+Part 2 - A 45 Minute Video showing you how to tune a marimba bar, including fine tuning of the harmonics

 • Instructions on how to drill and mount the bars in the correct way to ensure that every note sings clearly